New Jersey Institute of Technology: Athletics

+Facilities

-In recent years NJIT has extensively added to and upgraded its sports and recreation facilities.
-In 2017 it opened the Wellness and Events Center (referred to as "the WEC," pronounced "weck"), a major facility that includes a 3500-seat Basketball/Volleyball arena that can be converted into an event space capable of accommodating 4,000 attendees.
-In 2019 a new Soccer/Lacrosse field was opened.
+In 2017, the institution opened the Wellness and Events Center, (the WEC), a major facility that includes a 3500-seat basketball and volleyball arena that can be converted into an event space capable of accommodating 4,000 attendees.
+In 2019, a new soccer and lacrosse field opened.
 The WEC replaced the Estelle & Zoom Fleisher Athletic Center.

-Notable alumni
+Notable faculty and alumni

-Since its founding in 1881, NJIT has issued degrees to more than 77,000 graduates.
+Since its founding in 1881, NJIT has issued degrees to nearly 80,000 graduates.
 NJIT alumni have gone on to pursue distinguished careers in many sectors.
+As of May 2022, the school's founders, faculty and alumni include: Judea Pearl, a Turing Award winner (2011); Harry L. Ettlinger, a Congressional Gold Medal winner (2015); John J. Mooney, a National Medal of Technology and Innovation recipient (2002); Edward Weston (chemist), a Franklin Medal winner (1924); and Wally Schirra (attended, transferred to USNA).